defold/doc/docs/en/manuals/android.md

 ## Android Debug Bridge

 The `adb` command line tool is an easy to use and versatile program that is used to interact with Android devices.
-You can download and install `adb` as part of the Android SDK package, for Mac, Linux or Windows.
+You can download and install `adb` as part of the Android SDK Platform-Tools, for Mac, Linux or Windows.

-Download the Android SDK from: http://developer.android.com/sdk/index.html.
-You find the *adb* tool in *<sdk>/platform-tools/*.
+Download the Android SDK Platform-Tools from: https://developer.android.com/studio/releases/platform-tools.
+You find the *adb* tool in */platform-tools/*.
 Alternatively, platform specific packages can be installed through respective package managers.

 On Ubuntu Linux: